iron-io/iron_ruby/docs/JobsApi.md

 Cancel a job.

 Cancels a job in delayed, queued or running status.
 The worker may continue to run a running job. reason is set to `client_request`.
-The job's completed_at field is set to the current time on the jobserver.

 ### Example
 ```ruby